This holiday time ensure you enjoy, however have a better ploy to make sure the habit hole does not become too big.

 - Drink a high quality cocktail, sipping and then drink mineral water.

 - Replace drinks with – lime infused mineral water with heaps of ice; mineral water of any kind, try Kombacha, add mineral water to your wine with ice.

 It is possible to set personal goals to only have alcohol on certain days.
-Replace with other drinks like mineral waters, mocktails made on coconut water and hydrate often.
+Replace with other drinks like mineral waters, mocktails made on coconut water and hydrate often.:

-- Start the kids every morning to become more active: get up get dressed and out the door.
+- Encourage the kids every morning to become more active: get up get dressed and out the door.
 Add scooters, skateboards, bikes, running, skipping, anything active together.
 When you arrive home after 30-45mins – eat breakfast and set about getting them on a family chores list.